CONP-PCNO/conp-documentation/datalad_dataset_addition_experimental.md

 c) Publish your dataset as explained in step 3 of the [standard procedure](https://github.com/CONP-PCNO/conp-documentation/blob/master/datalad_dataset_addition_procedure.md)

-#### Initialising the Globus special remote
+##### C) Initialising the Globus special remote

-Once a dataset has been published successfully, you may notice that, once installed with datalad, you would not be able to retrieve its files.
+After a dataset has been published successfully, you may notice that, once installed with datalad, files cannot be retrieved.
 This is because files were annexed.
-Therefore, you need to register the dataset with git annex and datalad for the first time before others will be able to install the dataset and retrieve all the files contents as desired.
+Therefore, you need to register the actual location of the dataset files (which is in Globus.org) with git annex and datalad for the first time so that git annex will know where to look for files content and consequently dataset users will be able to install the dataset and retrieve all the files contents with git annex as desired.

 To register a dataset you must follow the procedure provided by the [globus tools for dataset addition](https://github.com/CONP-PCNO/globus-tools-for-dataset-addition) in